 For some time, I did not know the difference between a rib roast and a prime rib roast.
 After doing some research, Prime Rib Roast and Rib Roast come from the same cut of beef…the Ribeye.
 The main difference is the meat grade and price point.
-Prime rib roast is pricier than regular rib roast because it has more marbling on the meat, but at the end of the day…they both are still really good as long as you get USDA Choice or USDA Prime.
+The prime rib roast is pricier than regular rib roast because it has more marbling on the meat, but at the end of the day…they both are still really good as long as you get USDA Choice or USDA Prime.

 For Friendsgiving 2017, my buddies and I chipped in to buy a huge luxurious 15-pound boneless prime rib roast for me to smoke on the Weber and for us to celebrate Friendsgiving with each other and our families.
 We ended up eating about 15 pounds of delicious smoked prime rib with a bunch of other tasty potluck side dishes, drank two bottles of Johnnie Walker Blue, and washed it all down with pickle juice.
 It was definitely one unforgettable Friendsgiving with the homies.

-After Friendsgiving, I ended up making prime rib a few more time over the holidays.
+After Friendsgiving, I ended up making prime rib a few more times over the holidays.
 After a few cooks, I prefer the boneless prime rib roast over the bone-in prime rib.
 With the boneless prime rib, I think it looks prettier because the meat cooks more evenly and you get more meat for the amount of money you are paying.
 However, there is nothing wrong with bone-in prime rib..it’s still super good and at $7.99 a pound during the entire holiday season, that is a steal.

 There are so many ways to prepare prime rib, but at the end of the day, getting the internal temperature of the meat to your desired temp/taste preference is the BEST way to go.
 Please go ahead and cook this sexy piece of meat for your next gathering!